 And that was not the end of it!
 Some years afterwards, when the mummy had been acquired by the British Museum in London, the night guards started speaking of some strange and ghostly happenings, with objects flying round the room, with banging sounds and agonising wails that seemed to emanate from underneath the coffin’s lid.
 Why, a journalist who was brought in to investigate the strange events was then tormented in his mind, when a photograph he’d taken that showed the casket’s painted face ~ a face normally quite serene ~ had changed into a mask of such a cruel and Hellish countenance… he lost his wits and killed himself.’

-Well, that extract from my novel is just one variation on a theme – and is certainly NOT the end of it.
-Before reaching the British Museum, one household in which the coffin lay experienced strange phenomena, such as glass and ornaments being smashed, or the sounds of footsteps, or flickering lights in the attics in which it was – in final desperation – stored away and out of sight; but not before the entire staff of servants left the house in fright.
+That short extract from my novel is just one variation on a theme – and certainly not the whole story.
+Before reaching the British Museum, the residents of one house to which it had been delivered spoke of strange things occurring, such as ornaments being smashed, the sound of footsteps in the night, or flickering lights in the attic in which the mummy had been stored, after most of the family’s servants had threatened to leave the house.

 Betram Fletcher Robinson